tfausak/tfausak.github.io/_posts/2012-08-21-upgrade-to-a-multi-screen-battlestation.md

 estate to display everything at once.
 Especially things that stay the same most of the time, like email, chat, and to-do lists.
 Turning my head a couple inches is a lot easier than switching between a bunch of open apps.
-It also helps me focus better by keeping relevant information like documentation visible while I work.
+It also helps keep me focused by keeping relevant information like documentation visible while I work.

 Moving tackled one of the reasons I avoided multiple monitors in